-Lynn M. LoPucki teaches Business Associations, Secured Transactions, and Bankruptcy Empiricism.
+Lynn M. LoPucki teaches Business Associations, Secured Transactions, and Comparative Corporate Law.
 He founded the UCLA-LoPucki Bankruptcy Research Database (BRD) in 1994 and continues to direct it.
 The BRD collects data on large, public company bankruptcies and disseminates it to bankruptcy researchers throughout the world.

 BRD data provided the foundation for Professor LoPucki’s two most recent books, Courting Failure: How Competition for Big Cases is Corrupting the Bankruptcy Courts (University of Michigan Press, 2005) and Professional Fees in Corporate Bankruptcies: Data, Analysis, and Evaluation (Oxford University Press, 2011) (with Joseph Doherty).
 His writings have been published in numerous journals, including the Yale Law Journal, Stanford Law Review, University of Chicago Law Review, University of Michigan Law Review, University of Pennsylvania Law Review, Virginia Law Review, Cornell Law Review, Duke Law Journal and Northwestern University Law Review.
 VisiLaw, a system developed by LoPucki for marking statutes to make them easier to read, was nominated for an HIIL Innovating Justice Award in 2012.
 Two annual statutory supplements are now published with VisiLaw markings.